codekansas/codekansas.github.io/_posts/2020-05-27-bash-commands.markdown

 layout: post
 title: "Useful bash / zsh Profile Additions"
 category: 🖥️
-excerpt: Some functions I found useful to add to my bash and zsh profile
+excerpt: Some functions I found useful to add to my bash and zsh profile.
 ---

 These are a bunch of additions I like to add to my local profile which I've found make me more productive.
 As best I could I tried to make it so that the instructions can be followed pretty mindlessly (mostly because I sometimes have to copy-paste stuff into a new environment).

-# .binaries
+## .binaries

 > Usage: `binit <fname>` to create a new script, `bedit <fname>` to edit existing script, `brun <fname>` to run script, `bdelete <fname>` to delete script